Vynax/posd2020f_midterm_1/README.md

 ## **Score**
 * TA Unit Test On Jenkins: 100%
 * -10 points for each fail TA test.
-* -40 for violate OCP as dicription in notice.
+* -40 for violate OCP as description in notice.

 ## **Resources Allowed To Use**
 [cplusplus](http://www.cplusplus.com/)